 Treasury requires that DOs report their check-issue data in a timely manner.
 Until the check-issue information is received, the TCIS will reject claims against these checks and also will not process limited payability cancellation credits.
-PFC cannot complete a final reconciliation and clearance of the DO's account until it receives the check-issue data.
+NPIRC cannot complete a final reconciliation and clearance of the DO's account until it receives the check-issue data.
 Furthermore, until the data is received, Treasury is vulnerable to banking system errors, check alterations and counterfeits, which negatively affect the government's cash position and impact the agency's ability to obtain an unqualified audit opinion with its Fund Balance with Treasury account.

-If Treasury sustains a loss for an altered or counterfeit check as a result of delinquent check-issue reporting, PFC reserves the right to pursue action to charge the agency for the amount of the loss and to refuse to provide new check stock.
+If Treasury sustains a loss for an altered or counterfeit check as a result of delinquent check-issue reporting, NPIRC reserves the right to pursue action to charge the agency for the amount of the loss and to refuse to provide new check stock.

 If a check is spoiled in the check issuance process, the DO must void the check per Section 6040 and report it per paragraph 6040.10.
 The DO must assign a new check number to the voided payment.
 Treasury no longer allows the use of control checks.

-DOs void checks and render them non-negotiable by marking the face of each check with the following:
+DOs can void checks and render them non-negotiable by marking the face of each check with the following: